surajp92/surajp92/README.md

 ### Hi there 👋

 I'm Suraj Pawar and I ..
-* : Am a PhD student in Mechanical Engineering at the Oklahoma State University
+* :mortar_board Am a PhD student in Mechanical Engineering at the Oklahoma State University
-* : Am interested in Computational Science and Engineering, Machine Learning, Deep Neural Networks
+* :telescope Am currently working on developing physics-constrained deep learning model for scientific problems
 * :runner: Run almost everyday to staya in shape :muscle:

 ### Tech Stack